 Tenderloin Housing Clinic

 With the valued support of members of local and regional business communities, Community Tech Network remains poised at the forefront of technological empowerment and education in the San Francisco Bay Area and Austin, TX.
 We invite the support of any individual or organization that recognizes alignment between our mission and their own.
 We welcome contributions of time, resources, information, financing, and services, and are always happy to discuss possibilities with our supporters.
 Feel free to contact us for more information on how you or your organization can support CTN!

 California Consumer Protection Foundation

 Latino Community Foundation

-SF City & County Department of Aging and Adult Services
+SF City & County Department of Disability and Aging Services

 Werner-Kohnstamm Family Fund